jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But really, it isn't.

 Inventing and adopting new tools is often part of our personal lives, but it's not part of our education and work culture.
 There's no law that protects it.
+No protests.
 No constitutional amendment.
 We are often not even socially aware of the effect our choices have, because we see our work titles or ethnicity, but not technological identity.

 For comparison, I feel much more animosity towards my high-school guitar teacher.

 I wanted to learn to play a few chords while getting my music credit.
 He insisted I learn musical notes.
 I could read but not fast enough during weekly tests.
 Instead I liked the "tabs" shortcut that made guitar fun.
-Music notes are good to know, but the effectual truth is I didn't need to yet.
-Besides Prince, Elton John, Paul McCartney, many other music greats can't read notes, so why must I in my first music class.
+Besides Jimi Hendrix, Elton John, Paul McCartney, many other music greats can't read notes.
+Mark it against me sure, but why withhold the tabs that let me play better in my first music class?

 "Too bad", he said.

 I had no recourse.
 I got a very stressful 51%.
 Just one example.
 There are countless others.
-With a culture that allows others choose the tools we use, we can't expect different than workplaces and teachers that make arbitrary decisions.
+With a culture that allows others to entirely choose the tools we use, we can't expect different than workplaces and teachers that make arbitrary decisions.

 We also can't expect an economy that quickly responds to problems either.